 Apparently, Google uses over 200 ranking factors!
 Though nobody EXACTLY what they are, you have to watch for trends and listen to the industry experts to determine what’s important.

-We also know to avoid black-hat or short-term SEO strategies – like keyword stuffing, link buying/trading, page swapping, cloaking and using private link networks.
+We know to avoid black-hat or short-term SEO strategies – like keyword stuffing, link buying/trading, page swapping, cloaking and using private link networks.

 What is on-page and off-page SEO?